Rudxain/Samsung-rants/index.md

 Come on, S, is it really difficult?

-### Hardcoded Google dependency
+### Legacy Google dependency

 [Another one](https://youtu.be/jEI3N9kIyP4), about the keyboard (3 strikes!!!).

 You know that microphone button that converts speech to text?
-Turns out it _depends on the Google app, not G Speech Services._
+Turns out, it _depends on the Google app, not G Speech Services._

 Since I uninstalled G, I realized the difference between "Voice Typing" and "Voice Typing [Legacy]", in the input settings.
 "Legacy" means "Google app".